strabu/SeedAspNetVNextInWindowsService/Readme.md

 =====
 1) Clone the repository

-2) Configure hostname and port in appsettings.json
+2) Configure hostname and port in WWWService/appsettings.json
 ```
 "server.urls": "http://localhost:5000"
 ```

-3) Run a Command Prompt as Administrator and execute the following commands to register the Service
-- list the installed dot.net runtimes and make sure you are using this version of the runtime:
+3) Run a Command Prompt as Administrator and execute the following commands to register the Service 3a) List the installed dot.net runtimes and make sure you are using this version of the runtime:
   1.0.0-rc1-update1 clr     x86          win             default
 ```
 dnvm list
 ```

-4) get the path to your dnx.exe
+3a) get the path to your dnx.exe
 ```
 where dnx.exe
 ```

-5) install the service
+3b) install the service
 ```
 sc.exe create "My Self-hosted Website" binPath= "C:\Users\YOUR_USER_NAME\.dnx\runtimes\dnx-clr-win-x86.1.0.0-rc2-16357\bin\dnx.exe -p C:\YOUR_DIRECTORY\WWWService\ run --windows-service"
 ```

-Open the Windows-Services-Window, search for your service (you might need to refresh by hitting F5), double-click it to change these settings:
+4) Open the Windows-Services-Window, search for your service (you might need to refresh by hitting F5), double-click it to change these settings:
 -on tab "General": set "Startup type" to "Automatic" -on tab "Log On": select "This account" and enter the credentials of your user.